FGCeliberto/Collinear_FFs/TQHL20/Readme.md

 which provide representative benchmarks for the hidden-charm and hidden-bottom sectors.

 The initial conditions combine two complementary fragmentation mechanisms.
 The **direct** mode describes the fragmentation of a heavy quark into a compact tetraquark through a Suzuki-inspired approach [5,6], while the **scalar-diquark** mode implements a sequential production mechanism mediated by an intermediate heavy-light scalar diquark [7].
-Both mechanisms are consistently embedded into the **Heavy-Flavor NonRelativistic Evolution (HF-NRevo)** timelike scheme, and the final LHAPDF grids (central values and replicas) are generated using all-order numerical DGLAP evolution.
+Both mechanisms are consistently embedded into the **Heavy-Flavor NonRelativistic Evolution (HF-NRevo)** timelike scheme [8,9], and the final LHAPDF grids (central values and replicas) are generated using all-order numerical DGLAP evolution.

 The TQHL2.0 FFs feature an uncertainty-aware construction that consistently combines perturbative and nonperturbative sources of uncertainty.
 Perturbative effects are estimated through fragmentation missing higher-order uncertainties (F-MHOUs)) through energy-scale variations, while nonperturbative wave-function effects (F-NPWFs) are modeled via controlled variations of the intrinsic transverse-momentum parameter entering the Suzuki-inspired initial conditions.